aminsmhr/consultify/README.md

 - **Multi-language Support**: Expand accessibility through multiple language options

 This proposal aims to create an adaptable and user-friendly consulting platform, facilitating efficient communication, scheduling, and consultations between consultants and clients.
 While the initial focus is on core functionalities, the potential future additions pave the way for a more comprehensive and feature-rich platform.

+# Installation

+1. Update `/server/knexfile.js` with your database credentials.

+2. Create a database called `consultify`, or update `/server/knexfile.js` with the name of a newly created database of your choosing.

+3. Open two terminals.

+4. In first terminal, run:
+    - `cd client`
+    - `npm i`
+    - `npm run build`

+5. In second terminal, run:
+    - `cd server`
+    - `npm i`
+    - `npm run migrate`
+    - `npm run dev`